Well-Managed Needs in CHC: What the Law Says

 What Does "Well-Managed Needs" Mean in CHC Law?

 A need is "well-managed" when medication, care routines, specialist equipment, or professional support keeps it stable — but only the surface stability, not the underlying condition itself.
-Between 79% and 83% of standard CHC assessments in England end in rejection (NHS England / Nuffield Trust, 2024), and the well-managed needs argument is one of the most common reasons assessors give for scoring domains low.
-The most recent NHS Digital figures show only 19.5% of standard CHC assessments ending in eligibility — 41,806 refusals out of 51,981 assessments in 2024-25 alone (NHS England, 2025).
+More than 8 in 10 standard CHC assessments in England end in rejection — only 17% of people are found eligible, down from 31% in 2017/18 (Healthwatch England, October 2025).
+The well-managed needs argument is one of the most common reasons assessors give for scoring domains low.

 Think about what management actually means.
 Someone with epilepsy whose seizures are controlled by anti-epileptic medication still has epilepsy.
 Remove the drugs, the seizures return.
 The underlying need is unchanged — it's just being suppressed.
 The same is true for COPD managed by nebulisers, challenging behaviour managed by a structured support plan, or pain managed by regular medication.
 The control is not the same as the cure.